raphaellueckl/cobble-quarry/readme.md

 - `AUTO_SHUTDOWN` Use this variable, if you want your server to shut down, it no player is online for 30 minutes.
 - `MULTI_SERVER` If you run several servers on one machine and have `AUTO_SHUTDOWN` enabled, you need to set this to true, otherwise, one Minecraft server - if empty - will shutdown the host computer (and therefore kill all other servers).
 - `DISABLE_AUTO_UPDATES` If you don't want Cobble Quarry to get and install the newest Minecraft versions automatically, set this variable!
+- `PORT` If you want a specific port for the Website interface or if you run a `MULTI_SERVER` setup, you need to add separate ports.
+You cannot run multiple servers on the default port `3000`.

 ## (Optional) Extended Installation - With focus on saving electricity